Norway’s electorate has an existential choice to face about its Oil Fund, associated with domestic prosperity but looming climate catastrophe.

 We need your support

 Social Europe is an independent publisher and we believe in freely available content.
 For this model to be sustainable, however, we depend on the solidarity of our readers.
 Become a Social Europe member for less than 5 Euro per month and help us produce more articles, podcasts and videos.
 Thank you very much for your support!

 The latest Intergovernmental Panel on Climate Change Assessment Report warns unequivocally that ‘unless there are immediate, rapid and large-scale reductions in greenhouse gas emissions, limiting warming to close to 1.5°C or even 2oC will be beyond reach’, putting us face-to-face with uncontrollable destruction.
 As a headline in the normally sober Financial Times put it, ‘Time is running out to avoid hell on earth’.

 The Norwegian Oil Fund has the power to put real pressure on companies worldwide to come in line with the goals of the Paris Agreement.
 And what Norway’s electorate decides in the coming week may have impact well beyond.

 Carlos Joly is a fellow at the Cambridge Institute for Sustainability Leadership, Cambridge University, where he founded the Investment Leaders Group.
-He was chair of the United Nations Environment Programme Finance Initiative and co-chair of the expert group which drafted the UN Principles of Responsible Investment.
+He was chair of the United Nations Environment Programme Finance Initiative.